gbminarelli/gbminarelli.github.io/_posts/2019-01-10-proposals.md

 ## JavaScript Test Suite

-The idea is to develop a set of scripts to test some of the functions (unit tests) on my second project (Project B) using one of the many JS frameworks available (still TBD).
-Project B will be developed in paralled with Project A only until I have enough code (functions) to define the test suite (i.e. both projects don't necessarily have to be completed at the same time).
+The idea is to develop a test suite (of unit tests initially, maybe integrations tests too if I have time) using one of the many JS frameworks available (still to be determined).
+The functions "to be tested" will also be developed later on (so users have something to test the suite with).

 ### Next Week